Skip to main content

 • /bin/hab-sup

-4. Unload services from each of the Postgresql Nodes:
+4. Unload services from each of the PostgreSQL Nodes:

 sudo hab svc unload chef/automate-backend-postgresql